unicef/publicgoods-toolkit/community.md

 sustainability from a project lifecycle viewpoint.
 Early design and feasibility work might be funded through research grants to a partner academic institute.
-Seed funding might be at a low enough threshold for your agency to cover, as it was for GFDDR with GeoNode, or you might complement your investment in an external vendor with funding from a social impact investor.
+Seed funding might be at a low enough threshold for your agency to cover, as it was for the World Bank's Global Facility for Disaster Reduction and Recovery (GFDDR) with the GeoNode project, or you might complement your investment in an external vendor with funding from a social impact investor.
 Philanthropic funds might help you pilot the project in particular locations, as was the case with the